digiampietro/buildroot-armv7/README.md

       - mtd, jffs2 and ubi/ubifs tools; these are very important because are related to flash eeprom Emulation
     - *Libraries*, the selected options are needed to emulate binaries requiring the selected libraries
       - libgcrypt, expat, roxml, libxml2, Mini-XML
-    - *Network Applications* are selected to easy file exchange between the emulated machine and the external worlds
+    - *Network Applications* are included to exchange files between the emulated machine and the external world
       - rsync, rsh-redone, socat, ncftp, iputils
     - *Shell and utilities*
       - file, sudo